-The merchants of doom and gloom (even amongst some Brexiteers) at the potential negatives of a ‘no deal’ scenario with the EU have gone into over-drive.
+The merchants of doom and gloom (even amongst some Brexiteers) at the potential negatives of a WTO ‘no deal’ scenario with the EU continue to go into over-drive.
 It’s really all quite unnecessary.
 Far from a bad thing, long-term, no restrictive deal with the EU will be a marvellous thing.
 If we were to walk away ASAP with nothing in place with the EU, the world is waiting.
 Let us not forget, the EU needs us far more than we need them!

 Let’s look at a few facts to remind people of where we are at right now:

 Since we voted to leave the EU, the following list of German companies have invested in, expanded or plan to expand UK operations soon.

 In addition to this, we pay in far more than we get back out annually.
 If we eventually leave without a deal during these negotiations; do you honestly believe that Mrs. Merkel won’t be banging the door, forcing the EU’s hand or trying to go out on her own to make some sort of arrangement with the UK that benefits Germany and safeguards German jobs?

 Now, let’s look at the list of countries throughout the world that would gladly open trade talks with the United Kingdom tomorrow, and could do if we weren’t restricted by our EU partners.